fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/message-templates.md

-The XSD complex type restrictions are implemented by creating a new class that generalizes the class to be restricted and then applying the `<<XSDrestriction>>` stereotype to the generalization connector, as shown in brown on the picture opposite.
+The XSD complex type restrictions are implemented by creating a new class that generalizes the class to be restricted and then applying the `<<XSDrestriction>>` stereotype to the generalization connector, as shown in brown on the picture above.

 ![Explanations](.//media/image33.png "Explanations")